-This is an exciting pro-bono consulting opportunity for your organization this upcoming fall!
-The Impact Consulting Fellowship is a two-month-long remote project open to all undergraduate, MBA, and master’s students at the University of Maryland.
+This is an exciting consulting opportunity for both organizations and students at all levels of study!
+This opportunity opens applications to the public at the start of the fall, spring, and summer sessions.
+The Impact Consulting Fellowship is a two-month-long remote project open to all undergraduate, MBA, doctoral, and master’s students at the University of Maryland.
 This opportunity is open to non-profit organizations, B Corporations, and for-profit impact-driven organizations.

 Past Impact Consulting Fellowship Insights

-This past summer, the ICF program has been able to give over 12,000 hours of pro-bono consulting to 23 Maryland and UMD alumni-led impact-driven organizations.
-We had teams of 145 students (MBA, master’s, and undergraduate), and 24 alumni advisors.
+For the past three iterations, ICF has been able to provide nearly 30,000 hours of pro-bono consulting services to 44 Maryland and UMD alumni-led impact-driven organizations.
+We have had teams of nearly 300 students (MBA, master’s, and undergraduate), and 44 alumni advisors.